 College transcripts may be required, depending on a student's program of study and/or whether they are receiving Veteran Education Benefits.
 Select financial aid students may also be required to provide transcripts on a case-by-case basis.
-Processing times vary for each school.
+Processing times required for high schools and colleges to prepare and send a transcript vary and applicants should plan accordingly.